Join this FREE, 75-minute online webinar to gain access to insights and learn about groundbreaking treatments to chronic mental health conditions.

 The wave of clinical psychedelic research and regulatory support is rapidly building, with experts forecasting the availability of psychedelic-assisted treatments in the US and EU within the next 2 to 5 years, subject to positive clinical outcomes in large trials that are currently underway.

-Dr Robin Carhart-Harris (UK)
+Prof Robin Carhart-Harris (UK)

 Robin Carhart-Harris moved to Imperial College London in 2008 after obtaining a PhD in Psychopharmacology from the University of Bristol and an MA in Psychoanalysis from Brunel University.
 At Imperial, he has run and overseen brain imaging studies involving LSD, psilocybin, MDMA and DMT, plus a clinical trial of psilocybin for treatment-resistant depression, and a current study comparing psilocybin with escitalopram for major depressive disorder.
 In 2019, he set-up the Centre for Psychedelic Research at Imperial and he also an honorary position with the University of Oxford.
 Two of his most influential works include the ‘Entropic Brain Hypothesis’ and ‘REBUS and the anarchic brain’.